mattleonard/bike_shop_scraper/README.md

 I was having difficulty maintaining the stock between my bike shop and the distributors inventory.
 So I built a webscraper that scraped all 23,000 products and pushed them to Shopify via their API.
 It would also update the stock and new product every night.
 I was going to refactor it but I am no longer using my distributor.
 If you would like me to update it for you, feel free to shoot me an email at mattleonardco@gmail.com.
 Be careful with this.

+More in depth article on why I built this: [here](http://blog.mattl.co/how-i-automated-my-bike-shop)

 Setup
 ----------
 1. Follow instructions on how to setup Sekrets key with you distributor log in info: